kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 Tool chest
 ----------

 How can the lab fit into a portable toolchest?
-Suppose it's 15 kg, if it has wheels, and maybe 200 mm × 400 mm × 500 mm, an acceptable size to carry on the bus, stuff under your seat, or carry through a doorway.
+Suppose it’s 15 kg, if it has wheels, and maybe 200 mm × 400 mm × 500 mm, an acceptable size to carry on the bus, stuff under your seat, or carry through a doorway.
 (This ATX tower PC in front of me is 200 mm × 450 mm × 450 mm, a very